 - For battery PTTs, if you are going to store any PTTs for any length of time (i.e., more than a few weeks), you should store them in a cool, dry place.
 A refrigerator is a perfect place because the cool temperatures will slow the growth of the passivation layer on the lithium batteries.
 Solar PTTs do not have the same lithium batteries, and thus they can be stored in any dry place. - Make sure that all PTT magnets are securely in place and tight on the PTT.
-Sometimes, the tape holding the magnet down can get loose; and if it gets too loose, the magnet could come free of the PTT, and the unit could turn ON.
-Rubber bands may be used to hold the magnet firmly in place. - Also, if you are storing more than 1 PTT, try to be sure that they are not touching one another as the magnets could cancel each other out if they are too close together. - For solar PTTs, whether they be regular "Doppler" units or GPS PTTs, their batteries require some (periodic) "exercise" in order to maintain their chemistry.
-They should not be left in the sun with the magnets attached long periods of time, as this will overcharge (and overheat) the batteries.
-Rather, they should be charged in the sun for 1-2 days every 2-4 weeks, and turned ON every once in a while (e.g. every month or so) to actually transmit for 5-8 hours at a time, the more the better.
-This process discharges the batteries, which is essential to maintain the proper chemistry in the batteries.
+Sometimes, the tape holding the magnet down can get loose; and if it gets too loose, the magnet could come free of the PTT, and the unit could turn On.
+Rubber bands may be used to hold the magnet firmly in place. - Also, if you are storing more than 1 PTT, try to be sure that they are not touching one another, as the magnets could cancel each other out if they are too close together. - For solar PTTs, whether they be regular "Doppler" units or GPS PTTs, their batteries/capacitors require some (periodic) "exercise" in order to maintain their chemistry.
+They should not be left in the sun with the magnets attached for long periods of time, as this will overcharge (and overheat) the batteries.
+Rather, they should be charged in the sun for 1-2 days every 2-4 weeks, and turned On every once in a while (e.g. every month or so) to actually transmit for 5-8 hours at a time, the more the better.
+This process discharges the batteries/capacitors, which is essential to maintain the proper chemistry in the batteries/capacitors.
+We have learned through experience that if solar PTTs are left sitting for long periods of time, like six months or more, the batteries/capacitors can degenerate (due to lack of charging and discharging) enough to permanently FAIL.
+So be warned.